-In the last decade of association mapping, several genes from the carotenoid biosynthetic pathway have been shown to associate with natural variation for carotenoid levels in physiological mature grain samples from maize (non-sweet corn) association panels at the candidate gene and genome-wide levels.
+In the last decade of association mapping, several genes from the carotenoid biosynthetic pathway have been shown to associate with natural variation for carotenoid levels in physiologically mature grain samples from maize (non-sweet corn) association panels at the candidate gene and genome-wide levels.
 Harjes et al. (2008) showed that four polymorphisms at lycE explained 58% of the variation in flux of carotenoids down the α- vs. β-branches of the carotenoid pathway in maize grain.
 In continuation of this work, Yan et al. (2010) detected an association of β-carotene hydroxylase 1 (crtRB1) with the concentration of β-carotene and its less desirable conversion by hydroxylation to β-cryptoxanthin and zeaxanthin.
 The authors also showed that the most favorable alleles of crtRB1, which had less efficient hydroxylation activity, were rare in frequency in the association panel.
 Owens et al. (2014) first reported associations of zeaxanthin epoxidase (zep1) and cytochrome P450 ε-ring hydroxylase (lut1) with grain carotenoid composition at the genome-wide level.
 This study also detected a weaker association of carotenoid levels with 1-deoxy-D-xylulose 5-phosphate synthase 2 (dxs2) and CYP97A β-ring hydroxylase (lut5).
 Lastly, crtRB3 and phytoene synthase (y1) have been associated with levels of α-carotene and total carotenoids in maize grain, respectively (Zhou et al., 2012; Fu et al., 2013).

-It is unknown whether the carotenoid pathway candidate genes detected in earlier association studies with physiological mature grain from temperate and tropical maize lines will also be critical to the genetic control of carotenoids in developing kernels of sweet corn.
-This has important implications for optimizing carotenoid accumulation at the fresh eating stage (~21 DAP) in sweet corn breeding programs, because the content and composition of carotenoids, as well as the expression pattern of genes from the carotenoid pathway change across kernel development (Kurilich and Juvik, 1999; Vallabhaneni and Wurtzel, 2009; Song et al., 2015; Calvo-Brenes et al., 2019).
-Not only does the sweet corn germplasm pool represent a distinct subpopulation of maize that is underrepresented in maize association populations (Flint-Garcia et al., 2005; Romay et al., 2013), but also sweet corn has one or more mutations in genes from the starch biosynthesis pathway, such as shrunken2 (sh2) and sugary1 (su1), that determine endosperm type (Hannah et al., 1993).
+It is unknown whether the carotenoid pathway candidate genes detected in earlier association studies with physiologically mature grain from temperate and tropical maize lines are also critical to the genetic control of carotenoids in developing kernels of sweet corn.
+This has important implications for the optimization of carotenoid accumulation at fresh eating stage (~21 DAP) in sweet corn breeding programs, because the content and composition of carotenoids, as well as the expression pattern of genes from the carotenoid pathway change across kernel development (Kurilich and Juvik, 1999; Vallabhaneni and Wurtzel, 2009; Song et al., 2015; Calvo-Brenes et al., 2019).
+Not only does the sweet corn germplasm pool represent a distinct subpopulation of maize that is underrepresented in previously studied maize association populations (Flint-Garcia et al., 2005; Romay et al., 2013), but sweet corn also has one or more mutations in genes from the starch biosynthesis pathway, such as shrunken2 (sh2) and sugary1 (su1), that determine endosperm type (Hannah et al., 1993).
 The phenotypic consequence of these mutations is a greater accumulation of sugar in the kernel endosperm at the expense of starch relative to wild-type dent corn (Tracy, 1997).
 Given that carotenoids are primarily synthesized and accumulated in the kernel endosperm (Weber, 1987), it is an open question as to how, if at all, the expression level of genes from the carotenoid biosynthetic pathway are altered in a high sucrose endosperm environment.
-Taken together, the genetic architecture of natural variation for carotenoids in fresh sweet corn kernels remains unexplored, thus providing an opportunity for its novel elucidation via a genome-wide association study (GWAS) in our newly constructed sweet corn association panel (Baseggio et al., 2019).
+Taken together, the genetic architecture of natural variation for carotenoids in fresh sweet corn kernels remains unexplored, thus providing an opportunity for novel elucidation via a genome-wide association study (GWAS) in our newly constructed sweet corn association panel (Baseggio et al., 2019).